yurivlk/Video_Slots_Assessment/README.md

 }
 }
 ```
-# Issue number 1 - The user getting the money even being blocked and getting half of the winnings.
+# Issue number 1 - The user receives the money even when blocked and obtains half of the winnings.
 Solution:
 ```
 if ($user->isBlocked()) {